 How Do Sunburns Happen?

-The American Academy of Dermatology (AAD) recommends that all kids — regardless of their skin tone — wear sunscreen with an SPF of 30 or higher.
+Experts recommend that all kids — no matter their skin tone — wear sunscreen with an SPF of 30 or higher.
 Whatever sunscreen you choose, make sure it's broad-spectrum (protects against both UVA and UVB rays) and, if kids are in or near water, is labeled water-resistant.
 Apply a generous amount and re-apply often.

 Avoid the Strongest Rays of the Day

 Try to stay in the shade when the sun is at its strongest (usually from 10 a.m. to 4 p.m. in the northern hemisphere).
 If kids are in the sun during this time, apply and reapply sunscreen — even if they're just playing in the backyard.
-Most sun damage happens from exposure during day-to-day activities, not from being at the beach.
+Most sun damage happens during day-to-day activities because it's easy to overlook using sunscreen then.
 Remember that even on cloudy, cool, or overcast days, UV rays reach the earth.
 This "invisible sun" can cause unexpected sunburn and skin damage.

 One of the best ways to protect skin is to cover up.
-To make sure clothes offer enough protection, put your hand inside garments to make sure you can't see it through them.
+To see if they offer enough protection, put your hand inside clothes to make sure you can't see it through them.
+Some clothes have an ultraviolet protection factor (UPF) against the sun, so check the labels.

-Babies have thinner skin and underdeveloped melanin, so their skin burns easily.
-The best protection for babies under 6 months of age is shade, so they should be kept out of the sun whenever possible.
-If your baby must be in the sun, dress him or her in clothing that covers the body, including hats with wide brims to shadow the face.
-If your baby is younger than 6 months old and still has small areas of skin (like the face) exposed, you can use a tiny amount of SPF 15 sunscreen on those areas.
+Babies have skin that burns more easily, so they should be kept out of the sun whenever possible.
+If your baby must be in the sun, dress them in lightweight clothing that covers the body, including hats with wide brims to shadow their face.
+If your baby is younger than 6 months old and still has small areas of skin (like the face) exposed, apply a tiny amount of SPF 30 sunscreen on those areas.

 Even older kids need to escape the sun.
 For outdoor events, bring along a wide umbrella or a pop-up tent to play in.
 If it's not too hot outside and won't make kids even more uncomfortable, have them wear light long-sleeved shirts and/or long pants.

 Sun exposure damages the eyes as well as the skin.
-Even 1 day in the sun can lead to a burned cornea (the outer clear membrane layer of the eye).
 Sun exposure over time can cause cataracts (clouding of the eye lens, which leads to blurred vision) later in life.
 The best way to protect eyes is to wear sunglasses that provide 100% UV protection.

 What if My Child Gets a Sunburn?

-When kids get sunburned, they usually have pain and a sensation of heat — symptoms that tend to get worse several hours after sun exposure.
-Some also get chills.
-Because the sun has dried their skin, it can become itchy and tight.
+When kids get sunburned, they usually have pain and feel like their skin is hot.
+This usually gets worse several hours after sun exposure.
+Because the sun has dried the skin, it can become itchy and tight.
 Sunburned skin begins to peel about a week after the sunburn.
 Encourage your child not to scratch or peel off loose skin because skin underneath the sunburn is at risk for infection.

 To treat a sunburn: